LudovicoDeSalvo/Deep-Learning-Project/README.md

   ├── conv.py         # GNN layers (GIN, GCN, GINE, GAT)
   └── models.py       # Full GNN model with pooling and classification
 ```

+## Disclaimer

+The logging system was implemented only near the end of the project.
+While it is functional, logs were not generated throughout the development, except for the final phase specifically for dataset B.